jbusecke/guides/gfdl_file_management.md

 # Tutorial: Staging large model runs on GFDL filesystem
-The GFDL filesytem is build upon several different components to e.g. archive large amounts of data (`/archive` large size, slow access) and to process smaller chunks (several choices, I will use `/work`: smaller size (needs to be cleaned regularly), faster acces).
+The GFDL filesytem is build upon several different components to e.g. archive large amounts of data (`/archive` large size, slow access) and to process smaller chunks (several choices, I will use `/work`: smaller size (needs to be cleaned regularly), faster access).

 I started at GFDL with little experience in how to handle data amounts of several TB [CM2.6 climate simulation](p).
 I initially started out with copying files from `/archive` (getting them from tape via `dmget` ) and sorting them with a loose system into my `/work/user` directory.